mccright/rand-notes/Iowa-Issues-and-Data.md

 ### Iowa Legislature's/Governor's "Don't Come Here" Law
-With [Senate File 2340](https://www.legis.iowa.gov/publications/search/document?fq=id:1448304&q=%22Senate+File+2340%22) the Iowa Legislature and Governor created a new crime of "illegal reentry into state by certain aliens."
+With [Senate File 2340](https://www.legis.iowa.gov/publications/search/document?fq=id:1448304&q=%22Senate+File+2340%22) the Iowa Legislature and Governor created a new crime of "illegal reentry into state by certain aliens" and "[empowered **Iowa** prosecutors to bring charges in state court and **state** judges to order deportations](https://desmoinesregister-ia.newsmemory.com?publink=069409522_134f828)."
 It says that anyone who has previously been deported, removed or denied admission to the United States and then enters Iowa, can be sent to prison in Iowa for up to 10 years and the judge in the case would have to order the convicted person to return to "the country they had come from."
 It also requires that anyone convicted of "[Illegal reentry into state by certain aliens](https://www.legis.iowa.gov/publications/search/document?fq=id:1448304&q=%22Senate+File+2340%22)" "shall not be eligible for a deferred judgment, deferred sentence, or suspended sentence."

 While the new law says law enforcement officers can't arrest someone if that individual is in a school, a place of worship, a health care facility, or a facility for survivors of sexual assault, it also provides civil immunity from liability and indemnification for local law enforcement and other government officials along with contractors responsible for enforcing the measure.
-That immunity appears to support behaviors that make Iowa an unwelcoming place for all who do not emit the visual and audio queues that signal "Iowan" to state and local officials (*strongly suspect that means, for too many, "white without an accent"*).
+That immunity appears to support behaviors that make Iowa an unwelcoming place for all who do not emit the visual and audio queues that signal "Iowan" to state and local officials (*...strongly suspect that means, for too many, "white without an accent"*).

 ### Too Many Iowa Leaders Attack "Iowa Nice."
 If you have read down the page to this paragraph, you probably already know that [Iowa nice](https://en.wikipedia.org/wiki/Iowa_nice) is, at least in part, a myth...
 President-elect Trump recently said that he would deport everyone in the U.S. without up-to-date federal government permission to be in the country, including any of their children who were born in the U.S.  Iowa Gov. Kim Reynolds has been a Trump and Trumpism enthusiast after the arrival of Covid-19 in 2020 [*[except for a short infatuation with Ron DeSantis in the pre-caucus 2024 Presidential campaign](https://www.politico.com/news/magazine/2024/01/19/kim-reynolds-trump-endorsements-00136372)*].
 She [sent](https://apnews.com/article/iowa-guard-troops-texas-border-ce4b6127b24ecef7be46feeeb16af2e4) Iowa National Guard troops to Texas twice (*along with smaller groups of Iowa Department of Public Safety officers and Iowa State Patrol troopers*) to help Gov. Greg Abbott drive up the rate of death and maiming among populations attempting to cross the Rio Grand river.
 In mid-December 2024, Reynolds has pledged to [deploy "every tool"](https://desmoinesregister-ia.newsmemory.com?publink=1158e9da5_134d562) at her disposal to support Trump's (*and Tom Homan's*) mass deportation promises.
 ["Iowa tees up for deportations -- Gov. promises to deploy 'every tool' for operation"](https://desmoinesregister-ia.newsmemory.com?publink=1158e9da5_134d562) by Sabine Martin.

+In early January 2025 an estimated 35,000 undocumented work in Iowa.
+As proposed in their recent campaigns Trump/Reynolds deportations could materially inhibit Iowa construction, health care, hotel, restaurants and other industries.
+Donnelle Eller and Kevin Baskins [wrote in the Des Moines Register](https://desmoinesregister-ia.newsmemory.com?publink=069409522_134f828) that
+>“Ag will be significantly impacted, because we rely on immigrant labor,” said Chad Hart, an Iowa State University agricultural economist.
+“We learned during COVID-19 that even slowing production down can have dramatic impacts that are felt by consumers across the nation.”
+>“Undocumented workers are not unemployed,” said Joe Enriquez Henry, president of the Latinos United of Iowa chapter in Des Moines.
+Many “are working in sectors that are dominated by big business interests.”
+>(*That is in spite of the fact that*) “the lack of labor force growth has been holding back the Iowa economy since the pandemic recovery began,” Orazem said.
+“Few states are more dependent on increasing immigration to grow or even maintain their workforces than Iowa.”

 ### School Absenteeism